A guide to probably the trickiest plant family you can get to know

 I speak from personal experience here having accidentally found myself eating poison hemlock and having naively sampled the parsley-like flavour of deadly water hemlock dropwort!

-These two deadly poisonous species (Conium maculatum and Oenanthe crocarta) look dis-similar when compared to each other, but look very similar to a number of other edible umbellifers which is why extreme caution should always be exercised.
+These two deadly poisonous species (Conium maculatum and Oenanthe crocata) look dis-similar when compared to each other, but look very similar to a number of other edible umbellifers which is why extreme caution should always be exercised.
+My series of bite size foraging videos should help you get acquainted.

 By knowing the time of year that individual umbellifer species flower, you will be greatly assisted in deciding on what you are looking at when coming across similar looking white flowered umbelliferous plants on a walk.